 If a whistle-blowing individual wishes to discuss any matter with the Compensation Committee, this request should be indicated in the submission.
 In order to facilitate such a discussion, such individual may include a telephone number at which he or she can be contacted.
 Any such envelopes received by the Company or Related Entities will be forwarded promptly and unopened to the Chairman of the Compensation Committee.

 PUBLIC DISCLOSURE OF CHARTER

-This Charter will be included in the on the Company’s website.
+This Charter will be included on the Company’s website.